Antarctic Peninsula in Luxury

 At Sea - Drake Passage

-As we set sail on our initial transit, familiarise yourself with the elegant Silver Explorer and the friendly Expedition Team members.
-Attend wildlife, geography and history discussions hosted by our expert naturalists and guest lecturers that will prepare you for the exciting adventures that lie ahead.
-When available, visit the Bridge and meet our Captain and officers; information will be posted in the daily onboard newsletter.
+As we set sail on our initial transit, familiarise yourself with the elegant Silver Explorer and the Expedition Team members.
+Partake in wildlife, geography and history discussions hosted by our expert Team Members and naturalists and attend talks by our guest lecturers preparing you for the exciting adventures that lie ahead.

-A flexible itinerary allows us to take advantage of favourable sea and weather conditions.
+A flexible itinerary will allow us to take advantage of favourable sea and weather conditions.
 In the true spirit of expedition cruising, each day the Expedition Leader and Captain will determine our best course depending on weather, ice conditions and wildlife we may encounter.
-Here are some of the places we may visit:
+Apart from attempting to cross the Antarctic Circle here are some of the places we may visit:

 At Sea - Drake Passage

-Navigating our return through the Drake Passage, we will watch for seabirds and wildlife we may have missed on the first trip.
-Take this opportunity to attend additional presentations offered by the Expedition Team lecturers and to swap photos with new friends as we travel towards Ushuaia.
+Navigating our return through the Drake Passage, we will watch for seabirds and wildlife we may have missed on our initial crossing.
+There will be opportunities to attend additional presentations offered by the Expedition Team lecturers and to edit the many photos taken as we travel towards Ushuaia.
+During the last afternoon, our Photographer/Videographer will show the Voyage DVD.

-After breakfast, disembark Silver Explorer and transfer to Ushuaia International Airport for your return flight to Buenos Aires.
+After breakfast, disembark Silver Explorer and transfer to Ushuaia Airport for your return flights.

 What Our Customers